 This waterfall shows how Steel-Gold margin variance splits between its volume, price and unit cost components.

-The negative impact on margins of the 4M higher unit cost of Chronographs was disproportionally tied to woman watches.
+The negative impact on margins of the 4M higher unit cost of Chronographs was Steel-Gold watches.

 The first row result of the fifth waterfall shows the negative 7.2M price component of "material = Smart-Gold" margin variance.
 The app switches dimension for the "complication = Chronograph" third row result showing a negative 4M unit cost component.